 Los Angeles—green power

 The Los Angeles Cash operation represents special challenges and triumphs.
-On one hand, the facility generates 489 tons of shredded currency annually.
-On the other hand, we have dedicated employees who have spearheaded green initiatives that are getting attention around the country.
+On one hand, the facility generates nearly 500 tons of shredded currency annually.
+On the other hand, we have dedicated employees who have spearheaded green initiatives that have received attention around the country.

 San Francisco—green power